elsoul/skeet-doc/test.md

----
-id: tutorial
-title: Tutorial - GraphQL
-description: How to create a chat app using Skeet Framework GraphQL
----

 ## Tutorial - GraphQL

 In this tutorial, we will create a chat app using the Skeet Framework GraphQL.
 This is a comprehensive cloud app development tutorial that includes the programming language TypeScript, GraphQL, and GitHub.